vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-11-05-apprentice.md

 title:  "The Young Apprentice"
 ---

-Just recently I got too thinking about my journey as an apprentice carpenter and in particular buying my first set of hand tools.
+Just recently, I got too thinking about my journey as an apprentice carpenter and in particular buying my first set of hand tools.

 With my first weeks wages I bought a set of blue chip wood chisels and a few weeks later I bought a No.5 Stanley hand plane.
 Over the years I built up a good selection of hand tools that were put to good use.
 I carried them from job site too job site in a green canvas tool sack and learned many a trick from other carpenters.